dfinson/apifi/README.md

     **Input**: A list of entities to update.
     **Output**: The newly updated entities.

-    **_Important note:_** _This update relies on the `cascadedUpdateCollection(...)` method defined in `DataManager<T>` which reflectively iterates over all fields of every object to update and assigns them to the the corresponding values within the corresponding updated object passed in as input.
+    **_Important note:_** _This update relies on the `cascadeUpdateCollection(...)` method defined in `DataManager<T>` which reflectively iterates over all fields of every object to update and assigns them to the the corresponding values within the corresponding updated object passed in as input.
 Any field can be excluded from this kind of update by being annotated as `@NonApiUpdatable`._

 9. `delete...s`
     ```